WHAT WE DO

 Up to seven members can be on a team, and students from kindergarten through university level participate.
 Each team needs an adult Team Manager, aged at least 18.
 Team Managers help students stay on track but do not directly help the team develop its solution to the DI Challenge.
-Team Managers are often faculty members or parents.
+Team Managers can be faculty members, parents, other family or community members.

-DI teaches the creative process by allowing teams to solve Challenges together as a team.
-A big part of our program is the Interference policy: in short, kids have to imagine, create and develop solutions on their own.
+A hallmark of the experience is that Challenges are solved together together as a team.
+A big part of our program is the Interference policy: kids have to imagine, create and develop solutions on their own.
 Parents, Team Managers, family and friends can’t suggest ideas or force teams in certain directions.
-Outsiders can only facilitate the acquisition of skills and knowledge.
+Non team members can only facilitate the acquisition of skills and knowledge.